cleanlab/cleanlab/docs/source/index.rst

 2. Find label errors with ``get_noise_indices``.
 ------------------------------------------------

 Cleanlab's ``get_noise_indices`` function tells you which examples in your dataset are likely mislabeled.
-At a minimum, it expects two inputs - your data's labels, ``y``, and its out-of-sample predicted probabilities, ``pyx``, computed with cross validation.
+At a minimum, it expects two inputs - your data's labels, ``y``, and its out-of-sample predicted probabilities, ``pyx``, computed with cross-validation.

-Setting ``sorted_index_method='prob_given_label'`` instructs it to return the positional indices of potential mislabeled example starting with the the most likely one first.
+Setting ``sorted_index_method='prob_given_label'`` instructs it to return the positional indices of potential mislabeled examples starting with the most likely one first.

 .. code-block:: python